Much is said about the beneficial effects of regular activity on slowing down the aging process.

 Fortunately, classes for seniors in fitness clubs have recently become very popular.
 It turned out that nowadays, people over 60 are really interested in regular training under supervision of experienced instructors.

-Classes are organized by qualified instructors who are conscious of both the needs and limitations of older people.
-They do not push them in the battle for the best results, but rather focus on strengthening exercises that will allow them to maintain a healthy and robust body.
+They do not push them in the battle for the best results, but focus on strengthening exercises that will allow them to maintain a healthy body.

 Exercises for seniors – basic principles

 The most important rule is – do not cause pain and do not worsen existing problems, regardless of whether they are post-traumatic injuries or degenerative changes resulting from old age.

 So if you feel short of breath, chest pain, or any limb, you need to ask your trainer to change your plan.

 Seniors shouldn’t train anaerobically.
 This type of exercise is a risk of high blood pressure, often struggling for people over 50.

 I will recommend no static effort for a person at this age, but it is excellent to play sports that guarantees a constant heart rate.